Exporting to Qatar

 Taxation in Qatar

-The UK and Qatar have signed a double taxation agreement, ensuring the same income is not taxed in more than one country.
+The UK and Qatar have signed a double taxation agreement, which means the same income is not taxed in more than one country.

 Value added tax (VAT) for Qatar

-There is presently no sales tax in Qatar, however, the GCC have announced an intention to introduce a 5% VAT.
-The details on implementation and timing of the VAT are not yet clear.
+There is presently no sales tax in Qatar, however, the GCC have announced an intention to introduce a 5% VAT in early 2018.
+The exact details on implementation and timing of the VAT are yet to be announced.

 If you’re registered for Value Added Tax (VAT) you can zero-rate the VAT on most goods you export to Qatar.
 You will need to get evidence of the export within 3 months from the time of sale.